 Similarities: Primary key vs Unique key

-If we see the similarities between unique key and primary key .
+If we see the similarities between the unique key and the primary key.

 Both allow only unique values it means avoid duplicate values.

-Which are used to uniquely identity each row on a table.
+Which are used to uniquely identify each row on a table.

 Difference between Unique and Primary key

-Here you can see the major differences between unique and primary key.
+Here you can see the major differences between unique and primary keys.

-Now let us create a table to understand both primary key and unique key
+Now let us create a table to understand both the primary key and unique key.